How to Keep a Kiddie Pool Clean All Summer Long

 1. Drain and re-fill the pool

-For a super small plastic or inflatable pool — especially if it has a slide — the CDC recommends draining the pool after each swim and filling it back up with fresh water before the next swim.
+For a super small plastic or inflatable pool — especially if it has a slide — the Centers for Disease Control recommends draining the pool after each swim and filling it back up with fresh water before the next swim.

 After draining the water, give the pool bottom and sides a quick scrub-down with a plain old kitchen brush and some mild dish soap, then rinse it thoroughly.
 Allow it to fully dry, ideally in direct sunlight to help kill bacteria.